yusuph-iqbal/app-website/README.md

-# app-website
+# App-Website
-This is a website designed for promoting an app (could also be any other product).
+A website to promote a product (App)